MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-by-using-remote-desktop-services.md

 >
 > For details of when this change takes effect, and what actions admins might need to take, [read this article](name-change.md).

-If you use Remote Desktop Services (RDS) to provide shared computers to users in your organization, you can install Office 365 ProPlus on those computers.
+If you use Remote Desktop Services (RDS) to provide shared computers to users in your organization, you can install Microsoft 365 Apps for enterprise on those computers.
 But, you have to use the Office Deployment Tool and enable [shared computer activation](overview-of-shared-computer-activation-for-office-365-proplus.md) to do the installation.

 The following are two common RDS scenarios:

-- Install Office 365 ProPlus on an RDS server.
+- Install Microsoft 365 Apps for enterprise on an RDS server.

-- Install Office 365 ProPlus on a shared virtual machine.
+- Install Microsoft 365 Apps for enterprise on a shared virtual machine.

 ## What you need to get started
 <a name="Started"> </a>

-The following is a list of prerequisites that you need to deploy Office 365 ProPlus with RDS:
+The following is a list of prerequisites that you need to deploy Microsoft 365 Apps for enterprise with RDS:

-- An Office 365 plan that includes Office 365 ProPlus.
-Also, make sure that you [assign each user a license](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc) for Office 365 ProPlus.
+- An Office 365 (or Microsoft 365) plan that includes Microsoft 365 Apps for enterprise.
+Also, make sure that you [assign each user a license](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc) for Microsoft 365 Apps for enterprise.

     > [!NOTE]
     > You also can use RDS to deploy Project Online Desktop Client or Visio Online Plan 2, if you have a subscription plan that includes those products.

 - The Office Deployment Tool, which is available on the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkID=626065).
-You can download the Office 365 ProPlus software to your local network by using the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md).
+You can download the Microsoft 365 Apps for enterprise software to your local network by using the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md).

-- Any supported version of Office 365 ProPlus.
+- Any supported version of Microsoft 365 Apps for enterprise.

-- A supported version of RDS or Windows with Office 365 ProPlus, which includes any of the following:
+- A supported version of RDS or Windows with Microsoft 365 Apps for enterprise, which includes any of the following:

   - Windows 8.1
   - Windows Server 2016